On a Class of Constrained Synchronization Problems in NP: Abstract

 \section{Abstract}

-The class of known constraint automata for which the constrained synchronization problem is in $\NP$ all admit a special form.
-In this work, we take a closer look at them.
-We characterize a wider class of constraint automata that give constrained synchronization problems in $\NP$, which encompasses all known problems in $\NP$.
+We characterize a class of constraint automata that gives constrained problems in $\NP$, which encompasses all known constrained synchronization problems in $\NP$ so far.
 We call these automata polycyclic automata.
 The corresponding language class of polycyclic languages is introduced.
 We show various characterizations and closure properties for this new language class.
 We then give a criterion for \NP-completeness and a criterion for polynomial time solvability for polycyclic constraint languages.

 \keywords{finite automata \and synchronization \and computational complexity \and polycyclic automata}